-With a degree in this area, you will be prepared to develop, implement, and evaluate effective public health initiatives.
-You also will be able to create and analyze programs in the context of the communities they serve, taking into account cultural, social, economic, ethical, and legal factors.
+Your degree will prepare you to develop, implement and evaluate effective public health initiatives.
+You also will be able to create and analyze programs in the context of the communities they serve, taking into account cultural, social, economic, ethical and legal factors.

 Criminal Background Check?
 But, I’m Not A Criminal!